Kandru/cs2-quake-sounds/README.md

 Debug mode.
 Only necessary during development or testing.

-### settings_command

-The command players can use to enable or disable the quake sounds for themself (defaults to !qs).
-Please do NOT add the "!" yourself.
-You can change this prefix in the CSSharp core configuration.

-### settings_menu
+### global

-This toggles the settings menu.
-If disabled a player can only turn on or off the quake sounds with the setting command.
-Otherwise a menu will be shown which allows a player to change other settings in future.
+Global settings for this plug-in.

-### enabled_during_warmup
+#### enabled_during_warmup

 Whether or not quake sounds are enabled during warmup.

-### play_on

-- player
-- world
+#### play_on_entity

 Determines where the sound will play: either at the player's position or at a fixed world position.
 Note that using a world position can result in poorly placed sounds on custom maps, making them hard to hear.
 Playing the sound at the player's position may reveal their location.
-If you use a full sound path instead of a sound name, the sound will play at maximum volume without directional effects or volume control.
+If you use a full sound path instead of a sound name, the sound will play at maximum volume without directional effects or volume control at the player regardless of this setting, similar to opening a media player and playing the sound.

-### filter_sounds
+Possible options:

+- player
+- world

+#### sound_hearable_by

 Who is able to listen to sounds.
 Defaults to "all":